• Skip to main content

 Capital expenditure is the money spent on new investments to replace, expand or modernize long term operating assets of the company.

-Below in this article, we will show you how to calculate free cash flow and how to get from net income to free cash flow.
+Below in this article, we will show you how to calculate free cash flow and what it indicates.
+You will also learn why institutional investors consider free cash flow instead of net earnings.

 What Free Cash Flow (FCF) indicates?

-Cash left with the company after deducting operating and capital expenditures is available for free use.
-If free cash flow is negative, then it indicates that the company’s total cash outlays for expenses is more than its cash inflow from revenue.
+If free cash flow is negative, then it indicates that the company’s total cash outlays for expenses is more than it’s cash inflow from revenue.

 Free cash flow number is not reported on the income statement.

 Earnings before interest, tax, depreciation and amortization (EBITDA) is considered as free cash flow by the financial analysts in order to know how efficiently the company can cover its debt service.
-Otherwise the following formula can be used to calculate free cash flow (FCF) of an organization.

 Formula used to calculate free cash flow (FCF)